ARM-software/ebbr/source/ebbr.rst

 Introduction
 ============

-This Embedded Base Boot Requirements (EBBR) specification is intended for ARM embedded devices that want to take advantage of the UEFI technology to separate the firmware and OS development.
+This Embedded Base Boot Requirements (EBBR) specification is intended for Arm embedded devices that want to take advantage of the UEFI technology to separate the firmware and OS development.
 For example, class-A embedded devices like networking platforms can benefit